 The decline of Pharaonic rule was mirrored by Thebes’ gradual slide into insignificance: when the Persians sacked Thebes, it was clear the end was nigh.
 Mud-brick settlements clung to the once mighty Theban temples, and people hid within the stone walls against marauding desert tribes.
 Early Christians built churches in the temples, carved crosses on the walls and scratched out reliefs of the pagan gods.
-The area fell into obscurity in the 7th century AD after the Arab invasion, and the only reminder of its glorious past was the name bestowed on it by its Arab rulers: Al Uqsur (The Fortifications), giving modern Luxor its name.
-By the time European travellers arrived here in the 18th century, Luxor was little more than a large Upper Egyptian village, known more for its 12th-century saint, Abu Al Haggag, buried above the mound of Luxor Temple, than for its half-buried ruins.
+The area fell into obscurity in the 7th century CE after the Arab invasion, and the only reminder of its glorious past was the name bestowed on it by its Arab rulers: Al Uqsur (The Fortifications), giving modern Luxor its name.
+By the time European travelers arrived here in the 18th century, Luxor was little more than a large Upper Egyptian village, known more for its 12th-century saint, Abu Al Haggag, buried above the mound of Luxor Temple, than for its half-buried ruins.

-The 1960s saw the start of modern mass tourism on the Nile with Luxor as its epicentre, and more hotels and sights than anywhere else in southern Egypt.
-The town has since grown into a city of several hundred thousand people, almost all of them dependant on tourism.
+The 1960s saw the start of modern mass tourism on the Nile with Luxor as its epicenter, and more hotels and sights than anywhere else in southern Egypt.
+The town has since grown into a city of several hundred thousand people, almost all of them dependent on tourism.
 In the past couple of decades, there have been booms and crashes, the latest crash brought on by the riots that ended the presidencies of Hosni Mubarak and Mohammed Morsi.
 Tourist numbers have been down since then, and people in Luxor and elsewhere in the south have suffered.